gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/README.md

 ## Publications

 The result of this work was presented and discussed at the IEEE 16th International Scientific Conference on Informatics (Informatics 2022) conference and published in IEEE Informatics 2022 conference proceeding [1].
-Furthermore, I developed an extended article for publication in Acta Electrotechnica et Informatica, which will provide a more comprehensive and detailed account of my research findings [2].
+Furthermore, I developed an extended article for publication in Acta Electrotechnica et Informatica, providing a more comprehensive and detailed account of my research findings [2].
 If you need more detailed information, please access the publications.

 - [1] Gereltsetseg Altangerel, Máté Tejfel, and Enkhtur Tsogbaatar.
-A 1d cnn-based model for iot anomaly detection using int data.
+A 1D-CNN based model for IoT anomaly detection using int data.
 In 2022 IEEE 16th International Scientific Conference on Informatics (Informatics), pages 106–113, 2022.
+DOI:

 - [2] Gereltsetseg Altangerel, Máté Tejfel, and Enkhtur Tsogbaatar.
-Iot anomaly detection with 1d cnn using p4 capabilities.
+IoT anomaly detection with 1d cnn using p4 capabilities.
 Acta Electrotechnica et Informatica, 23(2):3–12, 2023.
+DOI: